ryxtor/math-magicians/README.md

 - Change the directory you want put the repo
 - Then run

-   1. Run 'git clone git@github.com:ryxtor/math-magicians.git'
+   1. Run `git clone git@github.com:ryxtor/math-magicians.git`
-   2. Go to the project folder 'cd math-magicians/'
+   2. Go to the project folder `cd math-magicians/`
-   3. Install npm dependencies 'npm install'
+   3. Install npm dependencies `npm install`
-   4. Start the webpage on development mode 'npm start'
+   4. Start the webpage on development mode `npm start`
 ## Built With

 - HTML